apache/druid/docs/tutorials/tutorial-kafka.md

 After Druid sends data to the Kafka stream, it is immediately available for querying.
 Click **Query** in the Druid console to run SQL queries against the datasource.

-Since this tutorial ingests a small dataset, you can run the query `SELECT * FROM "kttm-kafka"` to return all of the data in the dataset you created with the [console data loader](#load-data-with-the-console-data-loader).
+Since this tutorial ingests a small dataset, you can run the query `SELECT * FROM "kttm-kafka"` to return all of the data in the dataset you created.

 ![Query view](../assets/tutorial-kafka-data-loader-12.png "Query view")